hkhc/jarbird.github.io/docs/reference/limitations.md

 sidebar_position: 8
 ---

-There are some special limitations to specific type of repositories
+There are some special limitations to specific types of repositories.

 ## Artifactory

 - In one project or sub-project, we can have one artifactory server setting only.

-- In one project or sub-project, we cannot have multiple pub that mix snapshot and release version.
-Either all of them are release or all of them are in snapshot.
+## Gradle Plugin Portal

+- When publishing multiple Gradle plugins within one projects, some POM information will be obtained from the POM of the first `pub` in the project.